-Happy New Year everyone!
-While we haven’t had much success (yet) in losing weight or learning new languages, we have already achieved one of our big resolutions for 2021: reducing friction in the nDash platform and streamlining the process for building an elite team of freelance writers.
+Happy New Year, everyone!
+While we haven’t had much success (yet) in losing weight or learning new languages, we have already achieved one of our big resolutions for 2021: reducing friction in the nDash platform and streamlining the process of building an elite team of freelance writers.
 That’s where our latest product updates come into play.

 Here’s an in-depth look at what we just launched over the weekend.
 Enjoy!

 The Basic Plan is Back (100% On-Demand)

 One of the great things about startups — especially bootstrapped startups — is having flexibility.
 Where it might take an enterprise year to adjust their pricing models, we can do this in a matter of days…and that’s exactly what we did.

 Long story short: Instead of requiring a subscription payment to access our community and work with freelance writers, we decided to (once again) make this plan 100% on-demand.